Chochoca: Consumption

 Chochoca is not prepared frequently for family meals, but instead for special occasions or as part of food festivals.
 It is also made by vendors selling typical dishes of Chiloé and among the Huilliche people of the Osorno and Ranco provinces, where it is known as trutruyeko.
-Outside of those places, its consumption is rare, although it can be found at traditional celebrations in Patagonia and Llanquihue province due to migration there from Chiloé.
+Outside of those places, its consumption is rare, although it can be found at traditional celebrations in Patagonia and Llanquihue provinces due to migration there from Chiloé.

 The dish is not to be confused with the Peruvian chuchoca, a ground corn product that is used to make a soup sometimes known as sopa de chochoca.